Campbell-Muscle-Lab/howtos_GitHub/docs/pages/github_pages/getting_started/getting_started.md

 ## Building Your Documentation Site Further

 Now that the groundwork has been laid for your GitHub Pages website, it's time to build out your website.
-There are a few conventions that we use that we'll spell out below.
+There are a few conventions and best practices that we use that you can read about [at this page](../best_practices/best_practices.md).

-1. All pages of your website go in the pages folder.
-    1. This is a rather simple rule to follow, but important nonetheless.
-All pages that you create for your website need to go in the folder located at `docs/pages`.
-2. Each new page goes in a new folder.
-    1. This convention is pretty self explanatory, but every new page is placed in a new folder.
-This helps with organizing images and the structural layout of your website.
-3. Nest pages and folders that go together.
-    1. To keep things organized both on your website and in your `docs` folder, it helps to nest pages that are related.
-For example, look to the left of this page at the navigation bar.
-There are multiple topics written about GitHub Pages.
-To organize this, we have grouped these concepts together.
-You can see how we've organized this page in this GitHub repository located [at this link](https://github.com/Campbell-Muscle-Lab/howtos_GitHub/tree/master/docs/pages/github_pages).